qooxdoo/qooxdoo/docs/cli/packages.md

 It is possible to put more than one library into a repository, by putting an index file into the root of the repository with the name "qooxdoo.json".
-It allows the contrib system to auto-discover the contained libraries.
+It allows the package system to auto-discover the contained libraries.
 It has the  following syntax:

 ```json5